Calculating Distance Matrices with SQL

 WHERE dist_meters <= 50000;

-Track memory pressure and spill-to-disk via the duckdb_memory() table function:
+Track memory pressure and spill volume during a run with the duckdb_memory() table function:

 FROM duckdb_memory()